joshuauyi/form-validate.js/README.md

 # form-validate.js

-form-validate.js is a form validation library, it was built keeping react in mind, however, can be used with all forms.
+form-validate.js is a form validation library, for validating web client forms.

 ## Introduction

-form-validate.js was created to give an effective yet convenient way of validating forms (primarily in react components).
+form-validate.js was created to give an effective yet convenient way of validating forms (in react components and html).
 The library is flexible and gives you control of its effects including what errors are shown, it's styling, and flow.
 _Scroll to the bottom of this page to see a sample react component with form validation_

 ## Requirements